AnuV541/Serverless-deployment-of-Web-App/README.md

 ### Creating Table

 Go to AWS ConsolE -> DynamoDB
+While creating the table give it two columns- name and email
 ![image](https://github.com/AnuV541/Serverless-deployment-of-Web-App/assets/110184106/e427586f-f1b6-4de3-bcc8-b7cbe2ca3c3e)
 In the policy section, create a new policy and add this:
 Table policy: